Dean: Jacob H. Rooksby, J.D., Ph.D.

 Gonzaga's educational philosophy is based on the centuries-old Ignatian model of educating the whole person: mind, body, and spirit.
 Gonzaga's student organizations are diverse in nature and, whatever students’ interests or career goals, there are activities available that will enhance their knowledge and abilities that also contribute to their community.

 The Student Bar Association is a strong, active organization that encourages student involvement, and there are abundant opportunities to participate in student organizations, legal fraternities, public service projects, and other activities.
-Programs such as the Juvenile Records Sealing Program and the Moderate Means Program allow even first-year students to spend time helping members of the Spokane community access legal services.
+Programs such as the Juvenile Records Sealing Project and the Moderate Means Program allow even first-year students to spend time helping members of the Spokane community access legal services.

-Gonzaga Law sponsors a summer law program in Florence, Italy where students can take classes in subjects including international human rights law, international mediation, and comparative criminal law and comparative women’s rights.
+Gonzaga Law sponsors a summer law program in Florence, Italy where students can take classes in subjects including international human rights law, international mediation, and comparative criminal law, and comparative women’s rights.

 Physical Facilities and Library